Christians You Should Know: Eric Liddell March 1, 2023

 One year later…

 The greatest, most exciting years of Liddell’s life followed his racing career.
 Never forgetting his call back to China, Liddell departed Great Britain for China in 1925.
 During their ministry in China, the Liddell family suffered heartache, extended separation, loss, illness, violence, and much difficulty.
 Yet, the One who had guided them continued to protect and care for them.
-As WWII raged, missions work in China became even more dangerous.
+As WWII raged, mission work in China became even more dangerous.
 Eric made the hard decision to send his family back to Canada to stay with his wife’s family.
 It would be the last time they saw him.

 If I know something to be true, am I prepared to follow it even though it is contrary to what I want? …Will I follow if it means being laughed at by friend or foe, or if it means personal financial loss or some kind of hardship?”
 Indeed, Eric knew the gospel to be true, and he had surrendered his life to take it to the people of China.
 Ultimately, Liddell was captured and imprisoned in an internment camp.
 He declined a prisoner swap so an expectant mother could go home.
 He ministered daily to those around him.
 Even in prison, not a day passed that Eric did not spend time reading Scripture and praying.